textadventures/squiffy/README.md

 Setting attributes
 ------------------

-You can set an attribute value from a section or passage link.
+You can set an attribute within a section or passage like this:

+    @set score = 1000

+If the value is a number, it will be stored as a number.
+Otherwise, it will be stored as a string.

+You can also set an attribute value from a link:

 ```
 Are you [[male]](start, gender=male) or [[female]](start, gender=female)?